Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Preliminaries

-Similarly as for the base-exchange Markov chain \cite{SLC2}, the above procedure defines an ergodic, time-reversible Markov chain with stationary distribution $\pi$ over $C$ given by $\pi({\bm{\alpha}}) \propto w({\bm{\alpha}})$.
+Similarly to the base-exchange Markov chain \cite{SLC2}, the above procedure defines an ergodic, time-reversible Markov chain with stationary distribution $\pi$ over $C$ given by $\pi({\bm{\alpha}}) \propto w({\bm{\alpha}})$.
 Using the notion of \emph{polarization} for SLC polynomials \cite{BH2019}, in combination with a simple Markov chain comparison argument (as in Appendix \ref{app:markov_comparison}), Corollary \ref{cor:polymatroid} can be shown.
-The proof (which is implicitly given in \cite{Kleer2020Gibbs}) uses a reduction to the case of matroids, after which the result of Anari et al.\cite{SLC2} gives the desired result.
+The proof (which is implicitly given in \cite{Kleer2021Gibbs}), roughly speaking, uses a reduction to the case of matroids, after which a result of Cryan et al.\cite{Cryan2019} gives the desired result.

 \begin{corollary} Let ${\bm{\kappa}} = (n,\dots,n)$ and suppose that the $d$-homogeneous polynomial $ g_{{\bm{\kappa}}}(x) = \sum_{{\bm{\alpha}} \in K} w({\bm{\alpha}})x^{{\bm{\alpha}}} \in \R[x_1,\dots,x_n] $ is SLC.
-Then the transition matrix $P$ of the load-exchange Markov chain on $\mathrm{supp}(g_{{\bm{\kappa}}})$ satisfies $\rho(P) \geq n^2d$, where $\rho(P)$ is the modified log-Sobolev constant of $P$. \end{corollary}
+Then the transition matrix $P$ of the load-exchange Markov chain on $\mathrm{supp}(g_{{\bm{\kappa}}})$ satisfies $\rho(P) \geq 1/(n^2d)$, where $\rho(P)$ is the modified log-Sobolev constant of $P$. \end{corollary}